beingRealFrank/website/_posts/2026-02-07-how-i-got-better.md

 The biggest turning point was going back to my ADHD diagnosis.
 Not obsessing about it.
 Just admitting that I needed structure, needed help, and needed to stop pretending I'd figure it out alone.

 Once I actually followed through, things started to click.
 Meds finally make sense.
 My focus is better.
-My impulses are calmer, and all of it's lifted my mood.
+My impulses are calmer, and it's lifted my mood.

 If there is any takeaway here, it is simply this: